JacobFV/old-jacobfv.github.io/_pages/home.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: jacob_2022_full_bust.jpg

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hello!
-I’m a machine learning researcher with experience in architecture design, implementation, and testing using numpy, tensorflow, and pytorch.
-I am currently researching and developing the illusion vaguely identified by the terms: "human-level AI", "artificial general intelligence", "superintelligence", ...
-When I'm not interacting with _artificial_ intelligences, you'll find me speaking to real ones.
+Hello.
+Nice to meet you!
+My name's Jacob.
+I'm an entrepreneur, roboticist, and machine learning engineer at my startup Limboid LLC where I work to develop artificial general intelligence and affordable humanoid robots.
+To pay rent, I serve as an undergraduate research assistant in both the IT Lab and with the College of Social Work at the University of Texas at Arlington.
+I'm currently a senior there working on my bachelor's degree in computer science.
+I love open source work, artificial intelligence, and robotics.
+When I'm not interacting with artificial agents, you'll find me working with real people.
 I hope that includes you!

 ## Education